The future of OCR technology: Imitating human behaviour

 What does OCR mean?
 The acronym stands for Optical Character Recognition, which means a device or technology that can recognize text characters by a visual or optical process.

-With the popularity of the PDF file for business documents, Adobe has created the Adobe Acrobat OCR tool to make PDF text extraction simple for single documents.
+With the popularity of PDF files for business documents, Adobe has created the Adobe Acrobat OCR tool to make PDF text extraction simple for single documents.
 For fast processing of multiple documents, however, Rossum’s IDP solution is more efficient.
-Rossum also supplies the ability to intelligently process the documents and gain crucial insights.
+Rossum also supplies the ability to process documents and gain crucial insights intelligently.